-Execution has long been part of criminal history.
-Its more hawkish supporters consider it society’s ultimate sanction for the very worst offenders.
-Less enthusiastic supporters regard it as a necessary evil and a deterrent to other criminals even while acknowledging its distasteful nature.
-Opponents believe it’s no deterrent at all, that it’s applied arbitrarily and makes society as uncivilized and barbarous as the condemned … Continue reading Justice; Regular or Extra Crispy.
+Execution has long been part of criminal history, society’s ultimate sanction for the very worst offenders.
+Less enthusiastic supporters regard it as a necessary evil and a deterrent even while acknowledging its distasteful nature.
+Opponents believe it no deterrent at all, that it’s applied arbitrarily and makes society as uncivilized and barbarous as the condemned … Continue reading Justice; Regular or Extra Crispy.